-Dr. Eric Hedberg and colleagues used data from the MLDS to estimate 1) what portion of the variance in reading, math and science student achievement (e.g., test scores) is at the student, teacher, school, and local school system level, 2) what portion of the variance in whether or not a student enrolls in remedial coursework in math is at the student, teacher, school, and local school system characteristics.
+Dr. Eric Hedberg and colleagues used data from the MLDS to estimate 1) what portion of the variance in reading, math and science student achievement (e.g., test scores) is at the student, teacher, school, and local school system level, 2) what portion of the variance in whether or not a student enrolls in remedial coursework in math is at the student, teacher, school, and local school system level, and 3) how much of the variance at each level can be explained by student, teacher, school, and local school system characteristics.
 Results will be provided to the research branch in a research seminar/training session held in January 2024.